-String of Pearls plant (Senecio rowleyanus) un-rooted cuttings.
+String of Pearls plant (Senecio rowleyanus).
 Very simple to grow and very beautiful.
 They grow tiny white flowers that smell nice.
-When you receive the cutting please remove the lower few pearls (leaves), plant the stem and water.
+When you receive the cutting please remove the lower few pearls (leaves), plant the stem in soil and water it well.
 These are ornamental only, please never eat any part of them $6 per 10cm un-rooted cutting or $10 per small plant

 1 Corinthians 3:6-7 I planted the seed, Apollos watered it, but God has been making it grow.
 So neither the one who plants nor the one who waters is anything, but only God, who makes things grow.